-On October 1, 2020, the Group granted 2,059,300 restricted share units to employees, subject to a four-year service vesting schedule under the 2020 Plan.
-The estimated fair value on the grant date of each restricted share unit was US\$6.49 (RMB42.35).
+In 2021, the Group granted in total 9,253,000 restricted share units to employees and non-employees, subject to a four-year service vesting schedule under the 2020 Plan.
+The weighted average estimated fair value on the grant date of each restricted share unit was US\$6.04 (RMB38.48).